|A. Sarah Hreha

 - 2017: Joshua Sanes, for groundbreaking discoveries about synapses, transforming our understanding of how the human brain functions

-- 2016: Mu-Ming Poo, for his pioneering and inspiring work on synaptic plasticity
+- 2016: Mu-Ming Poo, for pioneering and inspiring work on synaptic plasticity

 - 2015: Carla Shatz and Michael Greenberg, for their elucidation of the molecular mechanisms through which neural activity controls wiring and plasticity of the brain

-- 2012: Lily and Yuh Nung Jan, for their fundamental contributions to molecular neurobiology
+- 2012: Lily and Yuh Nung Jan, for fundamental contributions to molecular neurobiology

-- 2011: Huda Y. Zoghbi, for her pioneering work on revealing the genetic underpinnings of neurological disorders
+- 2011: Huda Y. Zoghbi, for work on revealing the genetic underpinnings of neurological disorders

 - 2010: Robert H. Wurtz, for pioneering work on neural bases of visual processing in primates